zaptst/zap/README.md

 # ZAP ("Ze'test Anything Protocol")

-> A streamable structured interface for reporting tests in real time
+> A streamable structured interface for reporting tests in real time.

 ## Format